phosxd/Ity/Docs/Main.md

 print:~my_ref; # Prints "b".
 ```

-If the referenced value ever gets destroyed or goes out of scope, then the `REF` will be reset to the default `noneref`.
+If the referenced value ever gets destroyed or goes out of scope, then the `REF` will be reset to reference `none`.

 ```python
 merge IO;